Get to Know the Nordic Countries

-Cultural differences between Nordic nations are obvious, but from traveller’s point of view not dramatic.
-Cultural differences between Nordic and other European nations, however, can be surprisingly wide, but here this travel guide can help.
+Cultural differences between Nordic nations are apparent.
+However, cultural differences between Nordic and other European countries can be surprisingly vast, but this travel guide can help here.

-In the Nordic countries, many people understand each other's language.
-Almost 80% of the population have Swedish, Norwegian or Danish as their first language, and Danish, Norwegian and Swedish are the language that is most related, as well as they are culturally and historically related.
+In Nordic countries, many people understand each other's language.
+Almost 80% of the population have Swedish, Norwegian, or Danish as their first language, and Danish, Norwegian, and Swedish are the most related languages and are culturally and historically related.

-The northern part of Finland, Norway, and Sweden is called Lapland, and in this region, various Saami languages are spoken.
-In Greenland, their language belongs to the Eskimo-Aleut languages, which are related to the number of languages spoken in northern Canada and Alaska.
+The northern part of Finland, Norway, and Sweden is called Lapland, and the people of these regions speak various Saami languages.
+In Greenland, their language belongs to the Eskimo-Aleut languages, spoken in northern Canada and Alaska.

 Membership of Schengen

-Five Nordic countries are members of the Schengen Agreement, and this is Denmark, Sweden, Norway, Finland, and Iceland, including their associated territories Greenland, the Faroe Islands and the Åland Islands.
+Five Nordic countries are members of the Schengen Agreement, Denmark, Sweden, Norway, Finland, and Iceland, including Greenland, the Faroe Islands, and the Åland Islands.